GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/nav-mesh-pathfinding/index.md

 ### Behavior actions

 **Draw navigation mesh**
 Draw the navigation mesh used for the object.
+This action must be used after "Move to a position".

 **Acceleration**
 Change the acceleration of the object.